successible/cleanslate/README.md

 ## How is Clean Slate licensed?

-Clean Slate is licensed under the BSL 1.1 license.
-The license is quite permissive.
-You can view the code, contribute to Clean Slate, or host it yourself.
-You just cannot launch a commercial version of Clean Slate (i.e. one that makes money).
-This license is used by projects such as `Sentry.io` and `MariaDB`.
-You can read more about the license [here](https://open.sentry.io/licensing).
+Clean Slate is licensed under Apache 2.0 and is open source!

 ## How do I host Clean Slate?